-Converse College welcomes visitors.
+Converse University welcomes visitors.

-Administrative offices in Wilson Hall, Carmichael Hall, Blackman Music Hall, and the Carnegie Building are open from 8:30 am to 5:00 pm Monday through Friday.
-(Summer hours 8:00 am - 5:00 pm; College closes at 1:00 pm on Fridays.)
+Administrative offices in Wilson Hall, Carmichael Hall, Blackman Music Hall, and the Carnegie Building are open from 8:00 am to 5:00 pm Monday through Thursday and 8:00 am to 1:00 pm Friday.
 Those who wish an interview with members of the staff are urged to make appointments in advance of their visit.
-Telephone: 864.596.9000
+Telephone: